Scroll Down

 As we all know, some things in the brewery are not too reliable, for us the acid dosing was one of those.
 Luckily for dark beers, it did not matter too much as they are full of roasted malts which reduce wort pH, making a perfect harmony.

 The grist selection for an imperial stout is an open book.
-It can be a simple 90% base malt and 10% roasted barley or a complex combination of non-malted cereals to improve smoothness and body, crystals to impart colour, caramel, vanilla and dark fruit flavours and roasted malts to intensify the colour and add pastry, coffee and roasted flavours.
+It can be a simple 90% base malt and 10% roasted barley or a complex combination of non-malted cereals to improve smoothness and body, crystals to impart color, caramel, vanilla, and dark fruit flavors, and roasted malts to intensify the color and add pastry, coffee, and roasted flavors.

 One of the things we need to be careful of is Diastatic Power (DP), as we increase the addition of specialty malts and we dilute the DP so mashing conditions for stouts are usually 63oC (145.4oF) for 90 minutes to give maximum activity for a long amount of time.
 Keep an eye on the pH to make sure you are in the correct range, as we have mentioned, those roasted malts will lower wort pH so you may need to make some adjustments.
 If you need to raise the pH, Sodium bicarbonate is a good option as it also adds to body.
 To increase the DP levels choosing an extra pale base malt is a good idea, the lower kilning temperature gives greater enzyme levels.
 You can also use fungal alpha-amylase or even AMG from your preferred enzyme supplier to ensure you get full conversion.

 Man pouring an imperial stout into a glass from a bottle on Mike Bensons blog on Brewing Imperial Stouts.One thing we can struggle with is getting the original gravity needed for the high alcohol level.
-If you have an oversized mash tun you may be able to make an all-malt imperial stout in one go but more often than not it’s a double mash so you are in for a long day.
-The good news is sugar additions are more than welcome and this is another opportunity to add to the flavours by experimenting with the different sugars available to us.
+If you have an oversized mash tun, you may be able to make an all-malt imperial stout in one go, but more often than not, it’s a double mash, so you are in for a long day.
+The good news is that sugar additions are more than welcome, and this is another opportunity to enhance the flavors by experimenting with the different sugars available to us.
 Not all sugars are the same when it comes to fermentation.
 Dextrose (glucose) is very fermentable and easily utilized by yeasts.
-Sucrose is not directly fermentable by brewers yeast, and the enzyme invertase is needed to separate the glucose and fructose outside the cell so they can be consumed.
-Lactose is unfermentable and used heavily in milk stouts, and maltodextrins provide no fermentability but add body and mouth feel.
+Sucrose is not directly fermentable by brewer’s yeast, and the enzyme invertase is needed to separate the glucose and fructose outside the cell so they can be consumed.
+Lactose is unfermentable and is used heavily in milk stouts, while maltodextrins are nonfermentable but add body and mouthfeel.

-While we are talking about fermentability, this can be one of the most challenging parts.
+Fermentation can be one of the most challenging parts of brewing a high-gravity stout.
 We are asking the yeast to go above and beyond normal duties, and we need to make sure it has the tools to finish the job.
-All the extra sugar addition will dilute the Free Amino Nitrogen (FAN) and you will need a supplementary supply of nitrogen and zinc to make up for this.
+All the extra sugar addition will dilute the Free Amino Nitrogen (FAN), and you will need a supplementary supply of nitrogen and zinc to make up for this.
 The yeast choice is also a major factor, a strain such as Kveik is nitrogen hungry, so higher additions may be needed.
-For extra troublesome fermentations, the addition of Diammonium Phosphate (DAP) is an option.
+For particularly troublesome fermentations, adding Diammonium Phosphate (DAP) is an option.

 Yeast management is key.
-Higher oxygen levels at the start of fermentation are needed along with upping the pitching rate.
-An extra boost of oxygen during the lag phase of fermentation will ensure good yeast growth and skimming dead yeast or removing dirty bottoms will keep the fermentation healthy.
+Higher oxygen levels at the start of fermentation are needed, along with an increase in the pitching rate.
+An extra boost of oxygen during the lag phase of fermentation will ensure good yeast growth, and skimming dead yeast or removing dirty bottoms will keep the fermentation healthy.

-As I write this I’m sat enjoying the evening sun with my wife, sipping a Tracing Time from Duration.
+As I write this, I’m sitting enjoying the evening sun with my wife, sipping a Tracing Time from Duration.
 Even in the warmer months, these beers are sensational.

-If you have the urge to brew up one of these beasts, get in touch with one of the team and have a chat about using non-malted cereals and brewing malts in Imperial Stouts.
+If you have the urge to brew up one of these beasts, get in touch with one of the team and have a chat about using non-malted cereals and brewing malts in craft stout beer.

 Duration Beer image courtesy of Ashley Carter Images